Innoactive/Creator-Base-Template/readme.md

 1. `BehaviorsMenuContent` property defines a dropdown menu which is shown when a training designer clicks on `Add Behavior` button.
 2. `ConditionsMenuContent` property defines a dropdown menu which is shown when a training designer clicks on `Add Condition` button.

 Finally, you define what happens when someone clicks at `Innoactive > Training > Setup Scene` menu option in the `SetupTrainingScene()` method.
+By default, it set ups the Hub SDK and creates a training configuration object.

 ## Training configuration

 You can use the training configuration to adjust the way the training application executes in a runtime.

-There should be one and only one training configuration game object in a training scene.
-To create one, you can use `Innoactive > Training > Setup Scene` menu option.

-A training configuration instance is just a container for its definition, which provides the actual means for template customization.
-You can assign the definition either programmatically, or in the game object inspector.
+There should be one and only one training configuration scene object in a scene.
+This object is just a container for the configuration definition, which actually customizes the template.
+You can assign the definition either programmatically, or with a game object inspector.
+By default, the `Innoactive.Hub.Training.Configuration.DefaultDefinition` is used.
+Extend it to create your own, and then assign it to the scene object.

 The definition has the following properties and methods: